GV907-7-AU-CO:

 - To introduce students to key models in political science and their substantive applications.

-- To stimulate students to form original ideas for promising quantitative research projects in the area of contemporary political economy.
+- To stimulate students to form original ideas for promising research projects in the area of contemporary political economy.

 By the end of this module, students will be expected to be able to: